International Dyslexia Association:

 The Supreme Court agreed with the trial court that Trident Academy provided Shannon with an excellent education and that the public school program was "woefully inadequate."

 This was the outcome in Florence County School District Four v.
-Shannon Carter, a case set in motion by the involvement of four distinguished members of The Orton Dyslexia Society - Helene Dubrow, Diana Hanbury King, Roger Saunders, and Linda Summer.
+Shannon Carter, a case set in motion by four distinguished members of The Orton Dyslexia Society - Helene Dubrow, Diana Hanbury King, Roger Saunders, and Linda Summer.

-Children with all types handicaps, disabilities, and learning differences benefit from the work of The Orton Dyslexia Society, now called the International Dyslexia Association.
+Children with all types handicaps, disabilities, and learning differences benefit from the work of The Orton Dyslexia Society, now known as the International Dyslexia Association.

 By: Peter W. D. Wright, Attorney at Law, Deltaville, VA